ratacat/slurp-ai/README.md

 - Check default values without .env and see what happens.
 Probably could be better.
     - currently SLURP_OUTPUT_DIR seems to be ignored and it's using 'compiled'
 - Better logging around how many pages detected and accepted/denied and why.
+- Support separate parameters for `crawl_url` and `base_path`.
+Some sites require a distinction. --> https://mcp-framework.com/docs/introduction
 - Allow slurp to accept multiple urls to account and compile different folders if necessary in a single call.
 - Build a command for locating a doc site via web search based on string / version number instead of url.
 - Build a command for looking up exact code from an installed NPM package and converting the entire thing to function signatures to compile to a doc.